bstee615/wsc/README.md

-# cps301-appdev2
+# wsc: Worship Service Creator
 A web application that allows the user to create a schedule for a church service.
 This was part of a database application development project for CpS 301 Into to Database Management.
+This is a tool for storing and creating document formats, for e.g. a church worship service.

 ## To install